smoothsec/dev/README.md

 sudo apt-get update<br>
 sudo apt-get -t wheezy-backports install linux-image-amd64 linux-headers-amd64<br>

-After that, reboot the Smoothsec.<br>
+After that, reboot the Smoothsec.
+You may consider to update the box.<br>

+sudo apt-get update<br>
+sudo apt-get upgrade<br>
+sudo apt-get purge autoclean<br>
+sudo apt-get purge autoremove<br>

 After the reboot, you need to update the Smoothsec script to version 3.6 -